 "Our team is constantly evaluating opportunities that support not only our shoppers but also our retailers and business partners," said Steven Levin, the CEO of Centennial Real Estate, in a company statement.
 "Developing programs such as this new app allows Centennial to remain at the forefront of our industry, all while offering our customers an enhanced in-center experience."

 Not to be outdone, Simon Malls, the operator of more than 230 malls and outlets in the US, Europe, and Asia, plans to release an AR game that customers can play at mall locations.

-Through the Simon Family app, children (and playful adults) will be challenged to help Santa prepare for Christmas Eve in AR.
+Through the Simon Family app for iOS or Android, children (and playful adults) will be challenged to help Santa prepare for Christmas Eve in AR.
 For their troubles, players will earn a keepsake, which they'll receive at the mall's guest services counter.
-(Neither the iOS nor Android apps appear to be live yet, but the company does have a companion app for iOS and Android to navigate its malls.)

 Similarly, over in Calgary, Canada, Buds of Buds, a collective of artists and makers, recently launched a series of interactive, holiday-themed murals on the window fronts of downtown businesses.
 Using the Augle app (iOS | Android), visitors can access augmented reality content embedded in the murals, such as falling snow and animated snowmen.
 Titled "Northern Reflections," the exhibition is featured at six locations throughout downtown Calgary.

 These are just a few of the AR experiences being trotted out for the 2017 holiday season, but as Apple's ARKit and Google's ARCore continue to spread, we'll likely see even more of these kinds of seasonal interactive apps released, further accelerating the mainstreaming of AR beyond gaming and navigation apps.